 4. Know who’s going to be there and who it is you want to meet, connect with.

-Before I actually got to Miami, I checked the timeline and schedule for each day and narrowed down what workshops I wanted to attend and which Keynote Speakers I was really interested in seeing.
+Before I actually got to Miami, I checked the timeline and schedule for each day of the blogger conference and narrowed down what workshops I wanted to attend and which Keynote Speakers I was really interested in seeing.
 I made sure that I made it to Myliek Teele’s keynote because she is often dropping gems for us black girl entrepreneurs.
 If there’s someone who you “fan-girl” over or want to work with or just want a picture with; make sure you analyze the schedule and MEET them.

 1. Super High Heels